-We have cancelled our CSA for 2017
+We ended our CSA & Livestock Production in 2017

 We have decided to expand our rice operation this year and we also received a license from the state to grow industrial hemp.
 We feel it is important to expand the cultivation on these two crops that have a high demand and limited supply in state.
 With this limited space we would only be able to support a 10-20 person CSA, and with the logistics and drop-offs, we can’t make that work financially.
 It was a hard decision and we still want to be integrated into the community!